-Canyon Wind - What It Is And How It Forms
+Canyon Winds – What They Are And How They Form

-Wind is primarily the result of air pressure changes over distance and the pressure gradient.
-But topographical changes on the planet's surface can also create certain types of wind, like the canyon wind.
+Wind primarily forms due to air pressure changes over distance and the pressure gradient.
+However, topographical changes on the planet's surface can also create certain wind types, like canyon winds.

-A canyon wind is an evening wind that occurs when canyon walls cool down and lower the air temperature above it, which flows to the base and down the valley due to the Earth's gravity.
-A strong low-level wind also forms when air is forced to accelerate in the narrow space between the canyon walls.
+A canyon wind is defined as an evening wind that forms when canyon walls cool down and lower the air temperature above it, which flows to the valley base due to gravity, resulting in a strong low-level wind that forms when air is forced to accelerate down the narrow space between the canyon walls.

 Variations on the planet's surface like steep elevations (mountains), valleys, plateaus, and canyons can play a significant part in the formation of weather.
 One weather element that is especially prone to variations on the surface is wind.